XAbirHasan/git/docs/commands/stash.md

 ```
 $ git stash clear
 ```
-This command will remove all stashes from the list of stashes, be careful with this command, make sure you know what you are doing, as <b>_it's not reversible_</b>.
+This command will remove all stashes from the list of stashes, be careful with this command, make sure you know what you are doing, as **_it's not reversible_**.